Snehalikalall/RgCop/README.md

 Regularized Copula based Feature Selection- Application on Single cell RNA Sequence Data

 Load the dataset from **Data** folder, and put the codes and Datasets in same path.
+Muraro Data is in master branch in this github.
 Run the DataProcessing.R code.
 Run the FeatureSelection.R in **R** folder.